Love Island’s Ollie won’t actually be inheriting the Lanhydrock Estate

-Love Island contestant Ollie Williams will probably be swapping a lifetime of luxurious for, effectively, one other lifetime of luxurious when he enters the South African villa.
+Love Island contestant Ollie Williams swapped his lifetime of luxurious for, effectively, one other lifetime of luxurious – however just for three days as he has since give up the ITV2 present.

-When he was introduced to be part of the winter 2020 line-up, Ollie revealed he was truly an inheritor to a beautiful Cornish escape.
+Earlier to his departure and when he was introduced to be part of the winter 2020 line-up, Ollie revealed he was truly an inheritor to a stunning Cornish escape.

-Talking forward of his entrance on the ITV2 present, Ollie defined: “My father is Lord of the Manor of Lanhydrock.
+Talking forward of first day within the South African villa, Ollie defined: “My father is Lord of the Manor of Lanhydrock.
 The household title is Viscount Clifden.

 “When my father passes away or abdicates, as the eldest child, I will take on the titles and the estate.
 I’m the heir of Lanhydrock.”

-Whereas the lands of Lanhydrock are undoubtedly the ancestral residence of the Clifdens, it appears Ollie could also be mistaken if he thinks he’ll inherit any land in any respect.
+Whereas the lands of Lanhydrock are undoubtedly the ancestral dwelling of the Clifdens, it appears Ollie could also be mistaken if he thinks he’ll inherit any land in any respect.

-- Love Island Winter 2020 full confirmed lineup – meet the 12 singletons searching for love
+- Love Island Winter 2020 full confirmed lineup – meet the 12 singletons on the lookout for love

+- Love Island’s Ollie Williams caught out as Paige Turley questions his loyalty

+- How lengthy is Love Island 2020 on for?
+ITV confirms sequence extension

 See, again in 1953, his great-great-uncle truly gifted Lanhydrock Home and the encircling land to the Nationwide Belief.